Pbry/blind_signal_separation/README.md

 # blind_signal_separation
-Blind separation of two signals with ICA and SOBI algorithm
+Blind separation of two sources using two signals, with ICA and SOBI algorithms